Event Planner Resources

 Project management skills allow you to create detailed timeframes, manage your resources and monitor the overall progress of your event with your systematic organizational skills.

-Project management is also about defining the scope of work and setting boundaries and objectives.
 This is the same for Event Planners who set the theme and venue, manage budgets and coordinate tasks for a successful event.

 Types of Event Planners

-Event Planners can work in different locations and for different events.
-Their line of work normally depends on what type of work setting they have — whether you’re a freelancer or self-employed, or employed by a company.
+Their line of work normally depends on what type of work setting they have — whether you're a freelancer or self-employed, or employed by a company.

-Freelance or Self-Employed Event Planners
+Freelance or self-employed Event Planners

 Under a freelance or self-employed status, you can offer services to clients on a project-by-project basis with the flexibility to choose your clients and set rates.